markdoc/docs/pages/docs/nextjs.md

 # {% $markdoc.frontmatter.title %}

 Using the `@markdoc/next.js` package/plugin allows you to create custom `.md` and `.mdoc` pages in your Next.js apps, and automatically render them with Markdoc.
+To get started right away, check out [this starter repo](https://github.com/markdoc/docs/tree/main/examples/simple-nextjs).

 ## Setup